marksto/con-struct/README.md

 ;    #error{:cause "Oh no!" :data {:idx 4} ...}]
 ```

+### Joiner Aliases

+All built-in joiners come with a default key (usually shortest) and a few aliases (for your taste and convenience).

+For example, here's a full list of keys one can use with the `:any-successful` joiner:

+- `:any-successful-result-or-throw`
+- `:any-successful-result`
+- `:any-successful`

 ## Documentation

 Please see the docstring of the `with-scope` function.

 ## License

+Copyright © 2025 Mark Sto

 Licensed under [EPL 1.0](LICENSE) (same as Clojure).